-This program leads to a master's degree and a specialization in autism, diversity, equity and inclusivity, or Massachusetts initial licensure as a Teacher of Students with Moderate Disabilities, PreK-8 or 5-12, or math/science, 5-8.
+This program leads to a master's degree and a specialization in diversity, equity and inclusivity, or Massachusetts initial licensure in special education, PreK-8 or 5-12, or math/science, 5-8.

 The Diversity, Equity & Inclusivity (DEI) Graduate Certificate Program prepares you to lead and create spaces that promote diversity, equity and inclusivity as well as embrace practices that foster social justice and democracy.

 Theory & Practice in a Program Crafted to Fit Your Goals